gaehlerm/SoftwareEngineering/README.md

 ##  Interface Segregation Principle

+"Clients should not be forced to depend upon interfaces that they do not use." — Robert C. Martin

 The Interface Segregation Principle (ISP) is like the SRP for interfaces.
 Interfaces should be split up into many small parts.
 This is important in order to keep the coupling low.
 You don't want to import and compile a huge library only because you need one small feature of it.
 If there are some logical blocks within a library that are separate, make sure that they are made available separately.

 Here the file A does not follow the ISP.
 It does 2 independent things.
 Most other code needs only one of these functions.
 They are independent.
 Thus, they should be in different files.